rlugojr/linkurious-enterprise-manual/Administrating/Disclosure_settings.md

-# Disclosure settings
+# Data Disclosure

-It is possible to choose which properties of your data will appear to the users in the interface.
+We may prevent specific nodes or relationship properties to be accessed by Linkurious Enterprise.
+Undisclosed data properties cannot be reached by Linkurious users nor be indexed by the search engine.

-To do that, select ```Data``` in the administrator dashboard.
+Click on ```Data``` in the Administration dashboard.

 ![opening the data panel](https://dl.dropboxusercontent.com/s/ldthwja6l1qysm6/104.png?dl=0)